 Building forts.
 Playing football.
 Licking the bowl after a cake had been made.
 Drawing pictures.
 Going to school.
 Getting in Trouble.
 Getting out of Trouble.
 Climbing trees.
 Falling out of trees.
 Sitting on my mum's knee getting my wounds tended to.
 The local shop.
 My grandparents' soup.
 Fighting with my brothers.
 Laughing with my brothers.
 Getting locked in a public bathroom once.
 And so it goes.

 How did you start reading and what books have stayed with you?

-How did you start writing – do you remember the first things you wrote?
+How did you start drawing – do you remember the first things you drew?